All Episodes

 Okay.

-Um, because if you've got a cross or something like that in a state or a federal park, that's actually affiliating it directly with the government.
+Because if you've got a cross or something like that in a state or a federal park, that's actually affiliating it directly with the government.

-You know, uh a group of people set this up as its own entity.
+A group of people set this up as its own entity.

-Um the Buddha was uh located on public land.
+The Buddha was located on public land.

-Uh it was uh it was carved into a mountainside.
+It was carved into a mountainside.

 It was blown up because the government disagreed with this religious symbol.

-But I'm I'm more saying there's a lot of these cases that do come up where people make the same claims.
+But I'm more saying there's a lot of these cases that do come up where people make the same claims.

-That's not actually the site for and in a war memorial, yeah, like it's a that I can kind of see the the correlation there more clearly.
+And the ones like the Ten Commandments that were in the courtroom, especially, that's not actually the site for, you know, in a war memorial, yeah, like it's a bad, I can kind of see the correlation there more clearly.

 Yeah.